MatzeLopi/c4everyone/README.md

 # Coding for Everyone, C and C ++

 Welcome to my GitHub repository for the C and C++ Programming Specialization offered by the University of California, Irvine on Coursera.
-In this repository, you'll find my completed assignments, projects, and notes from the courses.
+In this repository, you'll find my completed assignments, projects and some sparse notes.

 ## Motivation